-Citizen Stewardship Grant of up to $5,000
+Community Stewardship Grant of up to $5,000

 These grants are awarded to schools, nonprofits and other community organizations whose missions are centered upon directly engaging community members (especially children and young adults) in environmental education and stewardship.
 These grants also support organizations that demonstrate active engagement as defenders of the environment by developing innovative solutions to local environmental problems.

 Open spaces, engaged citizens, and healthy environments in our communities increase the quality of life for all.
 Recognizing this, Maryland Environmental Trust, Forever Maryland and the Maryland Department of Transportation annually award Keep Maryland Beautiful Community Stewardship Grants to schools, nonprofits, and other community organizations that are working to eliminate local environmental problems, encourage stewardship of the environment, and educate community members.
 The Community Stewardship Grants honor the legacy of

 Bill James, who drafted the legislation that founded Maryland Environmental Trust, and

 Margaret Rosch Jones, former executive director of the Keep Maryland Beautiful Program.